onap/vnfrqts-requirements/docs/Chapter4.rst

   Applications for the implementation of OAuth 2.0 Authorization Code Grant and Client Credentials Grant, as the standard interface for a VNF.
-* R-86455 The VNF **SHOULD** support hosting connectors for OS Level and Application Access.
 * R-48080 The VNF **SHOULD** support SCEP (Simple Certificate Enrollment Protocol).